heisand/NWN/README.md

 ## Summary of the project
 ### Modifying the wordnet
 A number of changes was made to the original resource:
-- Correction of syntax errors..
+- Correction of syntax errors, e.g. mismatches between start and end tags.
-- Removal of proper nouns and multi word expressions..
+- Removal of proper nouns and multi word expressions.
-- Removal of structural and other errors..
+- Removal of structural and other errors, e.g. synsets with duplicate words.

 ### Extending the wordnet

 by discovering new hypernym relations based on word embeddings and a scoring function for hypernyms

 ...